kimjoar/presentations/testing/README.md

 ---

-less complex code is simpler to test
+Less complex code is simpler to test

 ---

-code coverage
+Code coverage

 ---